-The OPVG has two Vice Chair positions which are elected by the directors for one-year terms each year at the first meeting of the Board of Directors after the District Annual Meetings have taken place in the Fall.
+By regulation, the Chair is appointed by the Ontario Farm Products Marketing Commission.
+There are two Vice Chair positions, elected by the directors for one-year terms each year at the first meeting of the Board of Directors after the District Annual Meetings have taken place in the fall.

 Dave Hope